Care and Treatment of Dog Skin Pimples

 Allergy

 The three main types of allergy that affect dog skin are flea allergy, atopic dermatitis (allergy to environmental allergens, pollen, mold, dust, mites) and allergies to dog food.
+Dog pimples can be a side effect of allergy as well.
 A veterinarian will also differentiate symptoms from mange, secondary pyoderma (pus filled skin pimples) and yeast infections (ringworm).
 It is also possible for dogs to suffer from more than one type of allergy.

 Dog Flea Allergy Dermatitis